one-among-us/data/people/Dethelly/page.en.md

     location: Yubei, Chongqing
 ---

 ## Description

-In Fall 2023, Sugar went to Hangzhou, Zhejiang to attend university.
+In the Fall of 2023, Sugar went to Hangzhou, Zhejiang, to attend university.

-She was an introverted girl who cared about others' feelings too much such that she wasn't able to express herself when she needed it.
+She was an introverted girl who cared too much about others' feelings, so she wasn't able to express herself when she needed it.
 She was too shy to express her confusion and anxiety.
-Moreover, she hadn't a friend to confide her thoughts, she could only hide these in the heart.
+Moreover, she had no friend to confide in her thoughts; she could only hide them in her heart.
 That made her look a bit intimidated.

-She always prepared a lot ahead of meeting friends in real life.
+She always prepared a lot before meeting friends in real life.
-She was always worried about leaving a bad impression, so she asked them tons of questions in advance (such as which kinds of gifts they would like), and warned them she might exhibit regressive behaviors.
+She was always worried about leaving a bad impression, so she asked them tons of questions in advance (such as which kinds of gifts they would like) and warned them she might exhibit regressive behaviours.

 Her family is conservative.
-Her father worked in China Railways Group and her mother was a teacher.
+Her father worked for China Railways Group, and her mother was a teacher.
 She didn't receive enough love from them.
-They once threw away her gender-affirming clothing she hid while she was in high school.
+They once threw away the gender-affirming clothing she hid while she was in high school.
-Therefore, she was certain her parents were too conservative to communicate with.
+Therefore, she was sure her parents were too conservative to communicate with.

 ## The dissipated haze in Hangzhou